dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/customization/extensions.md

 ## `ExtensionsManager`

 `ExtensionsManager` is located in the `saleor.core.extensions.base_plugin`.
 It is a class responsible for handling all declared plugins and serving a response from them.
 It serves a default response in case of a non-declared plugin.
 There is a possibility to overwrite an `ExtensionsManager` class by implementing it on its own.
-MajorityWorld will discover the manager class by taking the declared path from `settings.EXTENSIONS_MANAGER`.
+DrikGallery will discover the manager class by taking the declared path from `settings.EXTENSIONS_MANAGER`.
 Each Django request object has its own manager included as the `extensions` field.
-It is attached in the MajorityWorld middleware.
+It is attached in the DrikGallery middleware.

 ## BasePlugin